 Not your traditional collard greens by any measure, this coconut-braised collards dish is an edible portrait of how Von Diaz, the author of "Coconuts and Collards, Recipes and Stories from Puerto Rico to the Deep South," merges her Southern-born roots with her Puerto Rican ancestry.

-As for the pork, she nixes those salty bits altogether.
+As for the pork, which is traditionally included in collard green recipes, she nixes those salty bits altogether.
 Instead, she adds a touch of soy sauce, which helps to fill in the gaps that would otherwise be occupied by ham.

 Lastly, she adds a generous helping of coconut milk – a nod to her Puerto Rican roots.
 Keeping the recipes simple and affordable, she opts for canned milk over fresh.
-“I always have multiple cans of coconut milk in my house,” Ms. Diaz said, adding that keeping the recipes simple and affordable was by design.
+“I always have multiple cans of coconut milk in my house,” Ms. Diaz said.

 For those who love the chew of meat, we recommend adding slivers of hard coconut meat.
 This bumps up the texture and crunch of the overall recipe.